What is ankylosing spondylitis?

 The symptoms of ankylosing spondylitis tend to come and go.
 The more common symptoms include:

-- back pain or buttock pain, that may be worse in bed at night
+- pain or stiffness in the back, neck or buttocks, which may be worse in bed at night

 - stiffness in the morning, or after long periods of rest